Environmental and Recycling Services

 Residential Curbside Recycling Programs

 An important part of the City's programs is the regular curbside collection of recyclables.
 Each single family home should have a blue container bin for their recyclable items.
 This program, which accepts many products such as; glass and plastic bottles, aluminum and steel cans, and newspapers and junk mail, etc., has been successful, but much more needs to be done if Norwalk is to meet the State's 75% diversion mandate.
-A complete listing of recyclable products can be found by
+A complete listing of recyclable products can be found on the Athens Services website by clicking here.

 The City of Norwalk is aware of the scavenging problem that exists in our community and the Public Safety Department continually responds to reports filed by residents.
 The only way that Norwalk will be able to deter people from scavenging is with help from the community.
 Please call Public Safety at (562) 929-5732 to report scavengers.
 Also, try putting the most frequently taken recyclables at the bottom of the container and put your containers out in the morning instead of the night before.*